Skip Breadcrumb Links

 For More Information

-- Changes to the Canadian Citizenship Act - The Citizenship Act is changing and affects the process of who is eligible to apply for citizenship.
-This chart tracks what changes are currently in practice.
+- Changes to the Canadian Citizenship Act - This chart outlines the recent changes to the Citizenship Act.
+The changes affect who is eligible to apply for citizenship.
 From CitizenshipCounts.ca.

 - Canadian Citizenship - Information from Citizenship and Immigration Canada (CIC) on Canadian citizenship.